 |The melting point of purine is 214 °C||The melting point of pyrimidine is 20-22 °C|

-|Catabolism results in the production of uric acid||Catabolism produces carbon dioxide, beta amino acids and ammonia|
+|Catabolism results in the production of uric acid||Catabolism produces carbon dioxide, beta-amino acids and ammonia|

-Both purine and pyrimidine have same functions.
+Both purine and pyrimidine have similar functions.
 They are vital for the production of DNA and RNA, starch and proteins.
 They also serve as a form of energy for cells.
 They regulate enzymes and are necessary for cell signalling.